SamanthaPetri/Alzheimers-Oasis3-Thesis/README.md

 ---

-## Comparison to the published baseline
+## Comparison to the published literature

 MNA-net [2] reports 82.9% / 85.7% / 80.0% on the same OASIS-3 prediction task
 from a single seed, using 54 pretrained 3D ResNet-10 encoders (27 uniform